qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 you need to bounce a throw off a wall (or three) to hit an enemy behind you, or dodge enemy projectiles in free-fall, or get across a temporary bridge before the timer runs out.
-However, in most cases, messing up won't make you redo anything you've already done: You drop Baby Mario and have to run to grab him before time runs out, but you don't get tossed back to the last checkpoint unless you do run out of time.
+However, in most cases, messing up won't make you redo anything you've already done: you drop Baby Mario and have to run to grab him before time runs out, but you don't get tossed back to the last checkpoint unless you do run out of time.
 Additionally, you have to wait a few seconds after the recovery for the timer to refill, there's no timer unless you drop